learn-co-curriculum/react-ts-react-app-example/README.md

 This file structure in this lesson is what a tool called `create-react-app` automatically generates, and it's what you'll see in many React projects.
-Using this structure, a lot of set-up is abstracted away.
+Using this structure, a lot of setup is abstracted away.
 We have all the boilerplate code in place in the `index.html` and `index.tsx` files so that we can start focusing on writing the core functionality of our app using components, like in `App.tsx`.